 The living accomodations are simple at my house.
 You will have a small bedroom or cabin to your self and will share the upstairs of the house with me .
 For meals (we'll share as long as you cook too) and the living area and kitchen are open to you.
 While we do have air heating, In the fall, spring and winter we usually burn wood stove and you must be willing to learn the skills of chopping wood ,starting, and keeping the fire going

-Some shared internet (SLOW connection) is available but please don't come if you will be glued to the computer!
+Shared internet is available but please don't come if you will be glued to the computer!

 Within a few hours drive of home, there are many places in the mountains and wilderness to explore including Kananaskis, Drumheller (Dinosaur Park in the Badlands), Ya Ha Tinda, Heritage Park and much more!
-Banff is about 2 hours away. there are lots of rodeos close by during the summer.
+Banff is about 2 hours away.
+There are lots of rodeos close by during the summer.
 Some activities are free to attend some will be at extra cost to you.
+Calgary Stampede in July.